The Weak Gravity Conjecture: A Review: Introduction

 The original paper on the Weak Gravity Conjecture (WGC) from Arkani-Hamed, Motl, Nicolis, and Vafa (AMNV, henceforth) \cite{ArkaniHamed:2006dz} is, by now, more than 15 years old.
 It sparked a flurry of research shortly after it was released, which slowly tapered off over the course of the next several years.
 The middle of the 2010's, however, saw a resurgence of interest in the conjecture, which has continued to the present day.

 This resurgence of interest was driven in part by the hope that quantum gravity may have something to say about testable low-energy physics, despite the fact that quantum gravitational effects are naively suppressed by powers of energy divided by the Planck mass.
 Originally it was hoped that this problem could be circumvented by using string theory to predict low-energy parameters such as Yukawa couplings or the scale of supersymmetry breaking, but the gradual acceptance that string theory has a vast Landscape of four-dimensional vacua has posed a major challenge to this idea: the more possibilities one has, the harder it is to make a unique prediction.

-At best, one can hope for probabilistic predictions about what kinds of low-energy actions are typical given appropriate anthropic constraints.
-A principled calculation of such a probability distribution remains far out of reach: among other things one would need a non-perturbative understanding of string theory in cosmological backgrounds, as well as a solution of the infamous ``measure problem'' of eternal inflation.
-In the face of such challenges it is natural to retreat to some simpler version of the problem.
-So far the most successful approach of this kind has been based on the realization that there may be some simple rules which conclusively exclude particular low-energy actions: we don't need to understand the dynamics of the landscape or the measure problem to rule out events whose probability is zero!
+Nonetheless, there may be some simple rules which conclusively exclude particular low-energy actions.
 The WGC is one such rule, and as we will see below it potentially constrains certain models of particle physics and cosmology and thus offers hope that quantum gravity may yet make decisive predictions for IR physics in the near future.\footnote{The set of low-energy actions which cannot be realized in quantum gravity has been called the ``Swampland''~\cite{Vafa:2005ui}, and many more rules for ruling out such actions have been proposed.
 Some of these proposals are closely related to the WGC, while others are not.
 In this review we focus on the WGC specifically, so our discussion of other parts of the Swampland program will be subjective and incomplete.
 Readers interested in a broader discussion might consult, e.g.,~\cite{Brennan:2017rbf,Palti:2019pca,vanBeest:2021lhn,Grana:2021zvf}.}

 The WGC has many interesting theoretical implications.
 In the context of AdS/CFT, it implies nontrivial statements for conformal field theories.
 In the context of string compactifications, it implies nontrivial statements about Calabi-Yau geometry.
 In the context of black hole physics, it is intimately related to the preservation of cosmic censorship.
 These connections, and others that we will review below, suggest that the WGC is pointing us towards deep, fundamental principles of quantum gravity.